What is clonidine transdermal?

 Before taking this medicine

-You should not use this medicine if you are allergic to clonidine.
+You should not use clonidine if you are allergic to clonidine.

 To make sure clonidine transdermal is safe for you, tell your doctor if you have: